JunChen22/Spring-boot-microservices/README.md

 │     └── review-service
 ├── spring-cloud               -- spring cloud servers/functionalities
 │     ├── Authorization server -- can run OAuth2 or local
-│     ├── Config server / centralized configuration server
 │     └── Gateway / Edge server
 ├── kubernetes
 │     ├── Helm
-│     │     ├── common -- shared by all component
+│     │     ├── common -- shared by all component , boiler plate
-│     │     ├── components -- kubernete/helm configuration for each component
+│     │     ├── components -- kubernete/helm configuration for each component/services
 │     │     └── environments
-│     │           ├── dev-env
+│     │           ├── dev-env --
-│     │           └── prod-env
+│     │           └── prod-env  -- database and stateless services are deployed separatly.
 │     ├── EFK  -- Elasticsearch,Fluentd, Kibana stack
 │     ├── grafana
 │     └──
 ├── util - helper classes hanlding HTTP info and exception ├── api - API definitions
-├── config-repo   -- centralized config files location ├── keystore   -- used by gateway as
+├── config-repo   -- centralized config files location ├── keystore   -- used by gateway as TLS certificate.
 ├── auth0 -- used when changing authorization from local to Oauth2
-└── .env   -- environment variable
+└── .env   -- environment variable during docker-compose up , at run time

-* Spring cloud Eureka / discovery service is replaced with Kubernetes Ingress for discovery service.
+* Spring cloud Eureka / discovery service is replaced with Kubernetes proxy object for discovery service. and gateway with Ingress
 * resilience4J and distributed tracing is part of the services(only product-compositer service for resilience4J).
 ```